-Residency and Tuition (currently under revision)
+Residency and Tuition

 Residents of Frederick County are entitled to a lower tuition rate than other Maryland residents.
 Maryland residents outside of Frederick County receive a lower rate than out-of-state applicants.
 For questions regarding residency, contact the Welcome & Registration Center, 301.846.2434.